 It has been a while.
 Quite a long while, actually.
 The last time I posted I told the world how I wasn’t going to be so hard on myself for pulling out of the Berlin Marathon last September.
-Pulling out wasn’t fun, especially as we had booked flights and accommodation – but rather than face limping around the course, lunch.money and I decided to go and spend a few days splayed around the pool at the incredible Soho House Berlin instead.
+Pulling out wasn’t fun, especially as we had booked flights and accommodation – but rather than face limping around the course, my boyfriend and I decided to go and spend a few days splayed around the pool at the incredible Soho House Berlin instead.

 So, why haven’t I written for a while?
 I’ve had this blog for almost a decade – yes, 10 years!
 When I started tapping away on my now vintage white Macbook all those years ago, the new age bloggers and what have more recently become termed influencers, were probably still getting grazes on their knees in the playground and eating lumpy custard and vanilla sponge in the school canteen.
 It makes me feel old, but not in a bad way as you might expect.

 Truth be told, when Instagram took off I was having a year out from life, across on the other side of the world.
 A year and a half later, when I returned to the UK, I really felt like I had been left behind.
 Gone were the Twitter accounts I had once followed and interacted with, replaced with a new generation of visual stylists, creating their very own ‘shop window’ via one of the most exciting social media platforms ever to have been invented, Instagram.

 My true passion is writing, and although I do love the visual element of Instagram, I have never really felt the same love for it.
 But the decline of written blogs and increase in visual platforms, including Instagram and Pinterest, to name a couple, made it hard for me to know what route to take.
 Do I carry on writing, or do I try and do what the masses are doing and attempt not to get lost in the content noise?
 Or, do I just get my head down at work, focus on my career and take up another hobby instead?